create3000/x_ite/docs/_posts/components/CADGeometry/CADAssembly.md

 CADAssembly holds a set of Computer-Aided Design (CAD) assemblies or parts grouped together.
 CADAssembly is a Grouping node that can contain CADAssembly (subassembly), CADPart or CADFace nodes.

-The CADAssembly node belongs to the **CADGeometry** component and its default container field is *children.* It is available from X3D version 3.1 or later.
+The CADAssembly node belongs to the **CADGeometry** component and its default container field is *children.* It is available from X3D version 3.1 or higher.

 ## Hierarchy